 (2) The fine that may be imposed by the Board for the purposes of section 10(6) of the Act shall be an amount not exceeding $200.

-[Former rule 12 renumbered rule 12A in Gazette 27 May 1988 p.
+[Rule 12A, formerly rule 12, renumbered as rule 12A in Gazette 27 May 1988 p.
 1728.]

 12B.
-Certified copy of certificate of incorporation and certificate of extract of registration of business name to be lodged
+Certified copy of certificate of registration and certificate of extract of registration of business name to be lodged

 (1) A certified copy of the certificate of registration of a body corporate proposed to be registered as a medical practitioner shall be lodged with the Registrar as soon as is practicable after its issue.